Privacy policy and notice

-This privacy policy provides a broad description of the way the Public Health Agency as an organisation processes your personal information.
+This privacy notice provides a broad description of the way the Public Health Agency (PHA) processes your personal information.
 To understand how your own personal information is processed, you may need to refer to any personal communications you have received, or contact us directly.

 Why are you processing my personal information?